No description

 Rust bridge surreal_tauri_bridge crate — sessions, transactions, live streams

-JS transport Patched SurrealDB JS SDK with a tauri://embedded engine
+JS SDK 0Tick/surrealdb.js-tauri (tauri branch) with a tauri:// engine

-The goal is to give you a fully working foundation for applications that need the complete SurrealDB feature set (including the experimenta File Buckets), with persistence on the device and want to be cross platform.
+The goal is to give you a fully working foundation for applications that need the complete SurrealDB feature set (including the experimental File Buckets), with persistence on the device and cross-platform support.

 Prerequisites